Ready to learn?

 Through their creativity and vision, artists and architects continue to shape the narrative of America.

-Diversity of cuisine in American culture
+Diversity of cuisine

 To understand the importance of food in America, just ask any local for tourist recommendations.
 The first thing — and maybe the only thing — they’ll mention is the restaurant scene!

-And before I get in the yummy side of American culture, I’d like to insist on the fact that America has a true gastronomy, despite what many people think!
+And before I get in the yummy side of culture, I’d like to insist on the fact that America has a true gastronomy, despite what many people think!
 Reducing American cuisine to burgers and fast food is like limiting French cuisine to French fries — take it from a French person!

 American cuisine is a melting pot of flavors and diversity, with regional variations showcasing unique dishes.